Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Warren Home Heating Fuel Comparison

-Homeowners have a host of fuels to choose from when it comes to heating.
-Natural Gas is the preferred choice in Warren, used by 4,725,574 or 61% of homeowners.
-The 2nd most popular primary heating fuel for Warren homeowners is Electricity, used by 1,365,710 homes (18%).
-The rest of the homes are heated with Heating Oil (14%), Propane (5%), Other (1%), and Wood (1%).
+Residences have a host of fuels to choose from when it comes to heating.
+Natural Gas is the preferred choice in Warren, used by 4,725,574 or 61% of families.
+The 2nd most popular primary heating fuel for Warren residents is Electricity, used by 1,365,710 homes (18%).
+The other homes are heated with Heating Oil (14%), Propane (5%), Other (1%), and Wood (1%).

 Warren County Residential Primary Home Heating Fuel (in Number of Households)